nextgis/docs_ngqgis/source/ngconnect.rst

 With NextGIS Connect you can:

-1. Download geodata from Web GIS to desktop GIS.
+1. Download geodata from Web GIS to desktop GIS;
-2. Upload vector and raster layers from desktop GIS to Web GIS.
+2. Upload vector and raster layers from desktop GIS to Web GIS;
-3. Upload whole QGIS projects to Web GIS , including styles, layer hierarchy, etc.
+3. Upload whole QGIS projects to Web GIS , including styles, layer hierarchy, etc;
-4. Create WFS service in one click and edit data directly in Web GIS.
+4. Create WFS service in one click and edit data directly in Web GIS;
+5. Update geodata keeping styles and attributes;
+6. Create resource groups and delete any resources.

 .. important::